 Foreigners can typically access subsided Belgian healthcare — claiming back up to 75% of medical costs — provided they undertake several registrations with local authorities.

-Foreigners in Belgium typically qualify under the local Belgian healthcare system, although certain registrations must be done before they can claim subsidised health services in Belgium.
+Foreigners in Belgium typically qualify under the local Belgian healthcare system.
+However, certain registrations must be done before they can claim subsidized health services in Belgium.

-Those who are residents and working in Belgium can access subsidised Belgian healthcare once they are paying social security contributions and have registered with a health insurance fund, as can their dependent family members.
+Those living and working in Belgium can access subsidized Belgian healthcare once they pay social security contributions and register with a health insurance fund, as can their dependent family members.

-European citizens staying temporarily in Belgium can access healthcare if they hold an EHIC (European Health Insurance Card), as can citizens from countries with a bi-lateral healthcare agreements with Belgium (check with your embassy for details).
+European citizens staying temporarily in Belgium can access healthcare if they hold an EHIC (European Health Insurance Card), as can citizens from countries with a bilateral healthcare agreements with Belgium.
 International insurance expert, Globality Health, provides the steps expats in Belgium need to take in order to access Belgian healthcare.

 Globality Health is an international health insurance provider with expertise in providing exceptional cover for expats.
 More than 3,000 experts are on hand around the world to offer individual advice, solutions and services.

-Belgium typically ranks in the top 10 healthcare systems in Europe in independent studies, and is praised for its accessibility and generally high quality of public services, which are funded by social security contributions and administered via state health insurance funds.
+Belgium typically ranks as a top healthcare system in Europe.
+The country has an accessibile and high-quality system of public services.
+These are funded by social security contributions and administered via state health insurance funds.

-In an EU-commissioned study published in 2015, Belgium’s healthcare system ranked sixth overall and first for having the shortest waiting times in Europe, where in most cases patients could be seen by a doctor the same day and cancer treatment started on average within 21 days of diagnosis.
+In an EU-commissioned study published in 2015, Belgium’s healthcare system ranked sixth overall and first for having the shortest waiting times in Europe.
+In most cases, patients see a doctor the same day while cancer treatments start within 21 days of diagnosis.

 1. Check whether you qualify to access the Belgian healthcare system

 Citizens from the European Union (EU), European Economic Area (EEA) and Switzerland can also access Belgian healthcare under the same rights as Belgian locals using their EHIC (European Health Insurance Card) — until they take up official residence or employment.
-After that, they must also register with a health insurer like everyone else (see below).
+After that, they must also register with a health insurer like everyone else.

-Belgium has reciprocal social security arrangements with 25 non-EU countries, including Australia, Canada and the US.
-Under these arrangements, you can claim and be awarded many of the same benefits as Belgian citizens, provided you carry out the necessary paperwork (i.e. registering with your town hall or getting your residence visa, if applicable).
+Belgium has reciprocal social security arrangements with 25 non-EU countries, including Australia, Canada, and the US.
+Under these arrangements, you can claim many of the same benefits as Belgian citizens.
+Just make sure you carry out the necessary paperwork.

 2. Register your address with your local authorities